Garage Conversion Cost in 2023 | Checkatrade

 Detached garage conversion cost

-Garages that are not directly attached to a home are one of the most expensive conversions, although are still cheaper than most other single-storey extension types.
+Garages that aren’t directly attached to a home are amongst the most expensive to convert – although they’re still cheaper than building most single-storey extensions.

-Costs are higher because it’s harder to add electrics, water and gas as well as to build any trenches for these lines and pipework.
-A reinforced frame may also need to be added to the structure, further increasing prices.
+Costs are higher because it’s harder to add electrics, water and gas.
+It can also be labour-intensive to build trenches for these lines and pipework.

-Detached garage conversions are great for those that work from home and want a separate space for their office or business.
-They can even be turned into playhouses for children or a fun space for adults such as a bar at home!
+Despite all this, detached garage conversions are great for those who work from home and want a separate space for their office or business.
+They’re also a fun opportunity for garage conversion ideas that have a completely different identity from the main house.

 Detached garage conversions cost from £15,000 - £25,000.